-- (A) The field Umpire has the power to order replacements for any boundary or goal Umpire. - (B) The field Umpire has the power to consult with, and if necessary, overrule a goal or boundary Umpire where, in the field Umpire's opinion, an obvious error has occurred, and no third party is permitted to be involved in any such consultation (notwithstanding the Laws of Australian Football). - (C) All goal and boundary Umpires should introduce themselves to the field Umpire prior to the commencement of the Match and restrict all communications with the field Umpires to matters arising directly from Umpire duties. - (D) Any person officiating in a Match as a field, goal or boundary Umpire, is to: - (i) act in a professional manner; - (ii) adhere to the Code of Conduct as it applies to an Official; - (iii) refrain from barracking for or giving support to a Team; - (iv) refrain from making comments to Officials or Supporters other than for the purposes of fulfilling responsibilities as an Umpire; - (v) refrain from engaging in any form of coaching of, or instruction or advice to Players other than for the purpose of fulfilling responsibilities as an Umpire.
+- (A) The field Umpire has the power to order replacements for any boundary or goal Umpire. - (B) The field Umpire has the power to consult with, and if necessary, overrule a goal or boundary Umpire where, in the field Umpire's opinion, an obvious error has occurred, and no third party is permitted to be involved in any such consultation (notwithstanding the Laws of Australian Football). - (C) The following Umpires may report a player or official for a reportable offence as per Law 22.2.1 of the Laws of Australian Football: - (i) League appointed or club appointed field umpire; - (ii) League appointed boundary or goal umpire; - (iii) League appointed Emergency Umpire. - (D) All goal and boundary Umpires should introduce themselves to the field Umpire prior to the commencement of the Match and restrict all communications with the field Umpires to matters arising directly from Umpire duties. - (E) Any person officiating in a Match as a field, goal or boundary Umpire, is to: - (i) act in a professional manner; - (ii) adhere to the Code of Conduct as it applies to an Official; - (iii) refrain from barracking for or giving support to a Team; - (iv) refrain from making comments to Officials or Supporters other than for the purposes of fulfilling responsibilities as an Umpire; - (v) refrain from engaging in any form of coaching of, or instruction or advice to Players other than for the purpose of fulfilling responsibilities as an Umpire.